trinhxuann/deltadata/README.md

 This package contains various workflow functions for working with data within the Sacramento-San Joaquin River Delta.
 There is a primary focus on IEP (Interagency Ecological Program) Surveys and supporting their data publication workflows.
-Additional features pertaining to other surveys may be supported in the future.
+Additional features pertaining to other IEP surveys may be supported in the future.

 The following is a case study using tools in this package to help QAQC